Introduction

 News outlets highlight when someone has died of complications of COVID-19, stressing that the person “had no underlying health conditions“, but the problem is that this is often assumed, not assessed.
-Just because a person wasn’t diagnosed with diabetes, heart disease or high blood pressure (or some other disease) does not mean that they have no underlying health conditions.
+Just because a person wasn’t diagnosed with diabetes, heart disease or high blood pressure does not mean that they have no underlying health conditions.

-We have known since 2018 that 88% of Americans are metabolically unhealthy[1], which means that only 12% of adults are metabolically healthy.
+We have known since 2018 that 88% of Americans are metabolically unhealthy [1], which means that only 12% of adults are metabolically healthy.
 An adult dying with “no underlying health conditions” may simply mean they hadn’t been assessed.
-Many people have never had their waist circumference measured by a health care professional, nor had their blood sugar, blood pressure or cholesterol checked, and the results compared to healthy standards.
-If these things haven’t been measured, can we assume that a person is metabolically healthy?
+Measures of metabolic health include:

 - Waist Circumference: < 102 cm (40 inches) for men and 88 cm (34.5 inches) in women